scrapy/scrapy/docs/topics/request-response.rst

 JsonRequest
 -----------

-The JsonRequest class extends the base :class:`Request` class with functionality for dealing with JSON requests.
+The JsonRequest class extends the base :class:`scrapy.Request` class with functionality for dealing with JSON requests.

 .. class:: JsonRequest(url, [... data, dumps_kwargs])

    The :class:`JsonRequest` class adds two new keyword parameters to the ``__init__`` method.
-The remaining arguments are the same as for the :class:`Request` class and are not documented here.
+The remaining arguments are the same as for the :class:`scrapy.Request` class and are not documented here.

    Using the :class:`JsonRequest` will set the ``Content-Type`` header to ``application/json`` and ``Accept`` header to ``application/json, text/javascript, */*; q=0.01``

    :param data: is any JSON serializable object that needs to be JSON encoded and assigned to body.
-      if :attr:`Request.body` argument is provided this parameter will be ignored. if :attr:`Request.body` argument is not provided and data argument is provided :attr:`Request.method` will be set to ``'POST'`` automatically.
+      if :attr:`scrapy.Request.body` argument is provided this parameter will be ignored. if :attr:`scrapy.Request.body` argument is not provided and data argument is provided :attr:`scrapy.Request.method` will be set to ``'POST'`` automatically.
    :type data: object